 Keeping students accountable:

-On the ideal day, I have an aide that comes in during our center rotation and her job is to answer questions of those students working independently.
+On an ideal day, I have an aide that comes in during our center rotation and her job is to answer questions of those students working independently.
 She also makes sure they stay on task.
 I have a high ESL population and she speaks the home language of a majority of these students and it is helpful for her to speak in their home language if they don’t understand.
 Like I said this is ideal.

-However, about 60% of the time I don’t have an aide and my students and I are left on our own without notice.
-I have my teacher table positioned in the back of the room and I can clearly see the entire room.
+However, about 60% of the time I don’t have an aide, and my students and I are left on our own without notice.
+I have my teacher’s table positioned in the back of the room and I can clearly see the entire room.
 I am constantly scanning my eyes to watch for students off task.
 There are only a few reasons that they need to be out of their seat, so I watch for that.
 I also use a classroom management system where I add Xs to their name and if they get 3 Xs, they get listening lessons, so I will often announce, “I just gave out a few Xs, please make sure you are on task.

 Another accountability is that I check online to see if they have made progress on our online programs, I can tell what they did in that time they were online, I also check their word work.
 Anyone who hasn’t made sufficient progress will work on it on Friday.
-Friday is our catch up time.
-Those students who got the work done, will get to participate in a fun activity on Friday.
+Friday is our catch-up time.
+Those students who got the work done will get to participate in a fun activity on Friday.
 I also use Fridays as a time I can catch up with groups.

 How the Stations are Broken Down